 For the application in characterizing quantum devices, it is key to compare the recovery performance of the SDT algorithm with standard low-rank quantum tomography algorithms.
 To this end note that the SDT algorithm restricted to $n, s=1$ is also a state-of-the-art algorithm for standard low-rank state tomography without the on-the-fly calibration.
 Thus, we will make use of this implementation of conventional low-rank state tomography in the following.

 We draw signal instances as before but using three-qubit states, $s \in \{3,4\}$ and altering the model for the calibration parameter: We set the first entry of $\xi$ to $\xi_0 = 1$.
 The support of the remaining entries is drawn uniformly at random.
 The non-vanishing entries are then i.i.d.\ taken from the normal distribution rescaled by a factor of $1/10$.
 This mimics a setting where we have a dominant target measurement and a couple of small systematic deviation from a known set of candidates.
 The target measurements as well as the systematic deviations are uniformly sub-sampled Pauli observables.
-Thus, $\mathcal A_0$ till $\mathcal A_n$ have the form of \eqref{eq:targetSO} with differently i.i.d.\ selected Pauli-observables uniformly selected from $\{\Id, X, Y, Z\}$.
+Thus, $\mathcal A_0$ till $\mathcal A_n$ have the form of \eqref{eq:targetSO} with differently i.i.d.\ selected Pauli observables uniformly selected from $\{\Id, X, Y, Z\}$.
 We simulate statistical noise using $10^{8}$ samples per expectation value in order to realistically limit the resolution of the SDT algorithm.

-We simultaneously perform recoveries with the SDT-algorithm using the entire measurement matrix including the calibration measurement components and the SDT-algorithm using only the target measurement $\mathcal A_0$ as in a conventional tomography setting.
+We simultaneously perform recoveries with the SDT algorithm using the entire measurement matrix including the calibration measurement components and the SDT algorithm using only the target measurement $\mathcal A_0$ as in a conventional tomography setting.

-The resulting trace distance of the state estimate, i.e.,\ the trace-normalized first block of $X$, from the original $\rho$ is shown for different number of measurements in Figure~\ref{fig:numericsrandompauli} and Figure~\ref{fig:numericsrandompauli2} for different sparsities $s = 3$ and $s= 4$, respectively.
+The resulting trace distance of the state estimate, i.e.,\ the trace-normalized first block of $X$, from the original $\rho$ is shown for different number of measurements in Figure~\ref{fig:numericsrandompauli} and Figure~\ref{fig:numericsrandompauli2} for different sparsity $s = 3$ and $s= 4$, respectively.
 The curves indicate the median over the depicted 30 sample points per value of $m$.
-The inline plot of boths Figures further show the $\ell_2$-norm deviation of the reconstructed calibration parameters and the original $\xi$.
+The inline plot of both figures show the $\ell_2$-norm deviation of the reconstructed calibration parameters and the original $\xi$.